Sarah Danielle Madison: Career

 Madison was well known for her recurring role as Dr. Sarah Glass, the wife of Dr. Matt Camden on The WB/CW family drama 7th Heaven.
 She also played Heather Labonte, a fellow medical resident and love interest to Kyle McCarty (played by Kevin Rahm), on Judging Amy.
 In 2009, she appeared on the medical drama House as the wife of a pain-ridden, suicidal patient in the episode "Painless".
 She played Colleen Sarkoissian, Liam's mother on The CW's 90210.
 She played the girlfriend of the teenagers pulled over in their car in Training Day.

 She was sometimes credited as Sarah Goldberg, Sarah Danielle Goldberg or Sarah Danielle.
 She was also sometimes credited as Sarah Danielle Madison.

 Death

 On September 27, 2014, Madison died in her sleep during a trip to her family's cabin in southeast Wisconsin.
-While an autopsy was unable to determine a cause of death, her mother Judy Goldberg attributed her demise to a heart ailment.
+While an autopsy was unable to determine a cause of death, her mother Judy Goldberg attributed her death to a heart ailment.